 You can chalk this up to the climate.
 The country had long winters and not many heated gyms where people can play basketball.
-What they had in abundance was ice.
+What is in abundance was ice.
 People played on frozen ponds, lakes and rivers while teams played inside unheated buildings.
-By the late 1800s, hockey’s popularity started to pick-up and every town began to form its own team.
+By the late 1800s, hockey’s popularity began to pick-up – every town began to form its own team.
 It became common for kids to start playing hockey as early as they could walk (or skate), which is around three or four years old.

 How it’s played

 I have always imagined hockey as soccer on ice skates played with a much tinier ball (hockey/soccer fans, don’t hate me please).
 It is an extremely fast-paced game that requires quick skill, agility, and strength.
 It is so intense that a hockey game is divided into three 20-minute periods, with 10-minute breaks between each period.

 Two teams each have six players, three for offense, and three for defense (one goaltender each).
 The object of the game is, of course, to shoot the puck (a small, black rubber disc) to score a goal.
 Players do this by using a hockey stick while negotiating the rink or “ice” (which is 200 feet long and 85 feet wide) on skates.
 Getting the puck to the goal is not that simple.
 Players must get it through opponents who guard the goal seemingly with their lives.
 Brawls, skirmishes, and fisticuffs are not uncommon.
 The sport’s roughness has made it a must for players to wear helmets and hard leather gloves, as well as heavy padding on elbows, shoulders and legs.